sajid-089/mnist-recognition/README.md

-# Task 2: MNIST Handwritten Digit Recognition
+# MNIST Handwritten Digit Recognition

 ## Objective
 Build a machine learning model that looks at an image of a handwritten